Black Lives Matter

-Here are some of the activities we have committed to and continue to implement as we try to make the Jaswal Lab, our research, and our community more inclusive:
+Here are some of the activities that we have undertaken since our last update as we try to make the Jaswal Lab, our research, and our community more inclusive:

 To read the Department of Psychology’s statement on Anti-Black Racism, including the actions we take as a department and suggested anti-racism resources, please follow this link.